home-assistant/builder/README.md

 Use the `with.args` key to pass in arguments to the builder, to see what arguments are supported you can run the [help](#help) or look in the [builder.sh file](./builder.sh)

+To spesify a version of the runner you want to use, set the `with.version` key, this defaults to `dev`.

 ### Test action example

 ```yaml